zX3no/Omnia/README.md

 - Documentation is lacking
 - Language server is in alpha
 - Lack of resources/learning material
+- Compiler panics
 - Still under heavy development

-Despite this I really like writing code with V.
+Despite this, I really like using V.

-The code is simple, the compiler is fast and has great error messages (aside from compiler bugs).
-Standard library documentation is very easy to navigate.
+The code is simple and the standard library documentation is very easy to navigate.

+Also, the compiler is fast and has simple error messages.

 ```v
 .\timer.v:11:13: error: string types only have the following operators defined: `==`, `!=`, `<`, `>`, `<=`, `>=`, and `+`